- About WES

 Awards, bursaries and grants

-The Gillian Skinner Award recgonises "behind the scenes" contributions to WES by members.
+- The Gillian Skinner Award recgonises "behind the scenes" contributions to WES by volunteers.

 1. Where to get funding to study engineering at undergraduate and post graduate level - other than WES Awards?